onreg/flow-cache/README.md

 # FlowCache
-FlowCache is a wrapper around a Flow which caches data and manage satuses.
+FlowCache is a wrapper around a `Flow` which caches data and manages statuses.

 ### The Problems:

-#### A lot of boilerplate code

 Typical ViewModel looks like: